pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 (Once again note the descriptive name of the T1 mask.
 Since this is registering a mask from a T2 onto the T1, the `desc` signifier reflects this)

 There are a lot of settings that FreeSurfer has available for you to adjust what you want to do, but often times in this lab we use a standard set of settings which have been automated in a script called `nifti_fs`.
-Enter:
+While still in your derived `anat` directory, enter:
 ```
 nifti_fs -i sub-sample_ses-1_desc-Xc_T1w.nii.gz -m sub-sample_ses-1_desc-T2wXcMabsToT1wXc_mask.nii.gz -o sample-freesurfer
 ```